 A Pennsylvania woman contends that her insurance company illegally underpaid her mental health counselor, increasing her out-of-pocket medical expenses and jeopardizing her care.
 Her legal team is seeking class action status on behalf of thousands of other patients and their providers who were hurt by the reimbursement practices.

-The lawsuit names UnitedHealthcare, the nation's largest health insurer.
-The insurance company has long history of lowball reimbursements to medical professionals, which hurts patients as well.
+The lawsuit names UnitedHealthcare, the nation’s largest health insurer.
+The insurance company has a long history of lowball reimbursements to medical professionals, which hurts patients as well.

 Insurer had different reimbursement rates for non-doctors